Allopurinol

 • Allopurinol reduces the amount of uric acid your body makes.
 Uric acid is produced in your body when you digest and metabolise some types of food and drinks.

-• Usually excess uric acid is passed out in urine, but when uric acid levels are too high, crystals can form around joints causing inflammation, pain and damage.
+• Usually excess uric acid is passed out in urine, but when uric acid levels are too high, the extra uric acid can turn into crystals in your joints, causing pain and swelling.
 This is known as gout.

-• To reduce gout attacks, it's important to keep your uric acid level is below 0.36 mmol/L.
+To reduce gout attacks, it's important to keep your uric acid level below 0.36 mmol/L

-• When your uric acid is below 0.36mmol/L no new crystals form and crystals that are in your joints can dissolve.
+• When your uric acid is below 0.36 mmol/L, no new crystals can form and crystals that are already in your joints can start to dissolve.

-• Uric acid levels can be checked with a blood test, either at your clinic or pharmacy.
+• Uric acid levels can be checked with a blood test, which can be done at a blood lab, at your doctors clinic or at some pharmacies.

 Note: From March 2024, the brand of allopurinol tablets will change from DP-Allopurinol to Ipca-Allopurinol.
 Find out more about the brand change.